1NoOne1/test/README.md

 ### Inventory Setup

-`inventory\hosts` : We will configure the entire stack by listing our hosts in the 'hosts' inventory file, usually grouped by their purpose:
+`inventory/hosts` : We will configure the entire stack by listing our hosts in the 'hosts' inventory file, usually grouped by their purpose:
+* This file holds all the variables for individual hosts, for host-groups. **Make sure you change the values of the variables accordingly in this file**
 ```
 [all:children]
 idrac_hosts